 - (b) The board, in accordance with regulations, shall assess penalties for late or improper adjustments pursuant to Section 26301.
 These penalties shall be assessed at a rate equal to the penalties imposed under subdivision (b) of Section 23008 and shall be deemed to be interest earned in the year in which the penalty is received. - SEC.
-9. Section 26307 is added to the Education Code, to read: 26307.
-A school district, community college district, county superintendent of schools, the California State University, or other employing agency that retains the services of a retired participant to perform the activities described in subdivision (a) or (b) of Section 26113 shall do both of the following, regardless of whether the retired participant performs the services as an employee of the employer, an employee of a third party, or as an independent contractor: - (a) Prior to retention, advise the retired participant of the limitations on employment set forth in Sections 26505, 26806, 26810, 26911, and 27204. - (b) Maintain accurate records of the retired participant's earnings and report those earnings monthly to the system and the retired participant, regardless of the method of payment or the fund from which the payments are made.

-- SEC.
-10. Section 26505 of the Education Code is amended to read: - 26505.
-If a participant who has retired and is receiving an annuity under the Cash Balance Benefit Program becomes reemployed prior to 60 years of age or becomes reemployed on or after 60 years of age but within one year of his or her retirement date, to perform creditable service as an employee of an employer, as an employee of a third party, or as an independent contractor 1 2 within the California public school system, the annuity shall be 3 terminated, the employee account and the employer account of the 4 participant shall be credited with respective balances that reflect 5 the actuarial equivalent of the participant's retirement benefit as 6 of the date of the reemployment and the Annuitant Reserve shall be reduced by the amount of the credits.
-If a participant who has 8 retired and is receiving an annuity under the Cash Balance Benefit 9 Program becomes reemployed on or after age 60 and more than 10 one year after retirement to perform creditable service under the 11 plan, the annuity shall continue and employee contributions and 12 employer contributions for the creditable service shall be made to 13 the plan and shall be credited to new employee and employer 14 accounts established on behalf of the participant.
-15
+10. Section 26307 is added to the Education Code, to read: - 26307.
+A school district, community college district, county superintendent of schools, the California State University, or other employing agency that retains the services of a retired participant to perform the activities described in subdivision (a) or (b) of Section 26113 shall do both of the following, regardless of whether the retired participant performs the services as an employee of the employer, an employee of a third party, or as an independent contractor: - (a) Prior to retention, advise the retired participant of the limitations on employment set forth in Sections 26505, 26806, 26810, 26911, and 27204. - (b) Maintain accurate records of the retired participant's earnings and report those earnings monthly to the system and the retired participant, regardless of the method of payment or the fund from which the payments are made. - SEC.
+11. Section 26505 of the Education Code is amended to read: - 26505.
+If a participant who has retired and is receiving an annuity under the Cash Balance Benefit Program becomes reemployed prior to 60 years of age or becomes reemployed on or after 60 years of age but within one year of his or her retirement date, to perform creditable service as an employee of an employer, as an employee of a third party, or as an independent contractor within the California public school system, the annuity shall be terminated, the employee account and the employer account of the participant shall be credited with respective balances that reflect the actuarial equivalent of the participant's retirement benefit as of the date of the reemployment and the Annuitant Reserve shall be reduced by the amount of the credits.
+If a participant who has retired and is receiving an annuity under the Cash Balance Benefit

-- 13 - SB 1425
+-13- SB 1425